ethankuoch/only-philly-sports/README.md

 ## Features

 - Option to toggle MLB, NFL, NBA, and NHL scores
-- Follow other teams by entering in their abbreviation (PHI)
+- Follow other teams by selecting them
 - Scheduled time will display if there's currently no game playing, live score otherwise
 - Final scores displayed when the game is over